Richoux | A French Restaurant on Regent Street, London

 Founded in London as a patisserie and confectioner in 1909 by two French émigrés, including the eponymous Monsieur Richoux, the original Edwardian shop was located on Baker Street.
 It later reopened as the Richoux Tea Room near Portman Square, before expanding in the 1970s into a well-loved group, frequented by Londoners, visitors, and many a well known face.

-FESTIVE AFTERNOON TEA IS HERE
+AFTERNOON TEA IS HERE

-Join us for the ultimate seasonal treat: afternoon tea, complete with freshly baked scones, delicate finger sandwiches, and an array of handcrafted patisserie.
+Join us for the ultimate treat: afternoon tea, complete with freshly baked scones, delicate finger sandwiches, and an array of handcrafted patisserie.
 Pair with a celebratory glass of champagne, pot of HRH Higgins of Mayfair speciality tea, or the most decadent of chocolat chaud (thick and velvety, topped with Chantilly cream).
-Available daily, 12pm - 5pm.

 4.jpg